ibm-cloud-docs/codeengine/troubleshoot-build.md

     * To authenticate at the container registry.
 To list existing registry access secrets, run the [`ibmcloud ce registry list`](/docs/codeengine?topic=codeengine-cli#cli-registry-list) command.
 To create a registry access secret, run the [`ibmcloud ce registry create`](/docs/codeengine?topic=codeengine-cli#cli-registry-create) command.
 For more information about registry access secrets, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).
     * To authenticate at a private source code repository.
 To list existing repository access secrets, run the [`ibmcloud ce repo list`](/docs/codeengine?topic=codeengine-cli#cli-repo-list) command.
 To create a repository access secret, run the [`ibmcloud ce repo create`](/docs/codeengine?topic=codeengine-cli#cli-repo-create) command.
 For more information about repository access secrets, see [Accessing private code repositories](/docs/codeengine?topic=codeengine-code-repositories).

 2. After secrets are defined, use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration.
 If you are referencing an image registry access secret, specify the name of the secret by using the `--registry-secret` option with the `build update` command.
-If you are referencing a Git repository access secret to access a private repository that contains the source code to build your container image, specify the `--repo` option with the `build update` command.
+If you are referencing a Git repository access secret to access a private repository that contains the source code to build your container image, specify the `--git-repo-secret` option with the `build update` command.
 For example,

     ```
-    ibmcloud ce build update --name <BUILD_NAME> [--registry-secret <REGISTRY_ACCESS_SECRET>] [--repo <REPOSITORY_ACCESS_SECRET>]
+    ibmcloud ce build update --name <BUILD_NAME> [--registry-secret <REGISTRY_ACCESS_SECRET>] [--git-repo-secret <GIT_REPO_SECRET>]
     ```
     {: pre}